FHA & FHA 203K Loans

 Buying your first home?

-FHA might be just what you need.
-Your down payment can be as low as 3.5% of the purchase price.
-The seller can credit the buyer up to 6 percent of the sales price towards closing costs & property taxes.
-The FHA mortgage program is available on 1-4 unit properties.
+FHA is the most popular first time home buyer program.
+The seller can credit the buyer up to 6 percent of the sales price towards closing costs & property taxes reducing the amount of funds you would need to close.
+The FHA mortgage program is available on 1 to 4 family homes and condos.

 Want a fixer-upper?
 Take Advantage of the FHA 203k mortgage program.